-If you have a limited number of AeroPoints, flying larger sites can be challenging without a base and rover system to mark addition ground control.
+If you have limited AeroPoints, flying larger sites can be challenging without a base and rover system to mark additional ground control.

-First, you will need to find suitable locations on your site with clear view of the sky and away from buildings, vehicles, metallic interference, and surrounding terrain.
-These areas will ideally be in locations where they will not be easily disturbed by future site activities.
+First, you must find suitable locations on your site with a clear view of the sky and away from buildings, vehicles, metallic interference, and surrounding terrain.
+These areas will ideally be in locations where future site activities will not easily disturb them.

-After AeroPoint data collection is complete, upload the AeroPoint data using the normal process.
+After AeroPoint data collection is complete, upload the AeroPoint data to your portal.

-Log in to your AeroPoint portal and process the survey by clicking the Process Now button.
+Log in to your AeroPoint Dashboard and process the survey by clicking the PROCESS NOW button.

 Once processing is complete, download the CSV (simple) file for future use during full site surveys.

 When you're ready to conduct a data capture of your site, lay out your AeroPoints as you normally would, with adequate spacing between the newly established permanent controls across your site, and fly the site as you normally would.

 Upload your new flight data to the portal and select AeroPoints + CSV when choosing your ground control method.

 Select the appropriate AeroPoint capture and upload the CSV file you created for that site.